Originally published in the Journal of the American Animal Hospital Association Nov/Dec 1979, Vol. 15, page 775.

 The frequency of porcupines in the bobcat diet is significant.
 Bobcats do not seem to be adversely affected by quills.
 Porcupines are frequently found in bobcat stomachs even in areas where porcupine population densities are low and where other bobcat food is plentiful.
-This suggests that porcupines are preferred food.
+This suggests that porcupines are the preferred food.

 Minor food items are birds, skunks, and fish.
 Leaves, twigs, soil, and other such debris also are commonly found.
 Since bobcats are ground feeders, the presence of these items is probably the result of accidental ingestion.
 Green grass is also found frequently enough to be considered a food item.
 The nutritional value of grass in the bobcat’s diet, however, has not been determined.

 Little is known of the food habits of cougars.
 Deer supply the major portion of the diet – outnumbering the total of all other prey [Table 6].
 Other important foods are porcupines and lagomorphs.
 Tissues from horses, cows, coyotes, bobcats, skunks, and beavers also have been recovered from cougar stomachs.
-This data indicate that this felid prefers to eat large animals.
+This data indicates that this felid prefers to eat large animals.
 The intake of lagomorphs may be an indicator of availability rather than preference.
-Low population densities of larger animals may force utilization of rabbits and hares for food.
+Low population densities of larger animals may force the utilization of rabbits and hares for food.
 The cougar will also consume grasses in both winter and summer.
 Brown, coarse, giant ryegrass has been found in the stomachs of cougars.
 This type of grass is avoided by livestock even in winter.
 Nutritional benefits of this grass for the cougar are unknown.

-Knowledge of food habits of the lynx is also sparse.
+Knowledge of the food habits of the lynx is also sparse.
 The major food supply of this felid is the snowshoe hare [Table 6].
 Microtines and birds are next in importance.
 Lynx will also utilize red squirrels, fish, grass, and birds, particularly ducks.

 The importance of the snowshoe hare is emphasized by the frequency of occurrence and/or percentage biomass.
 In Central Alberta, snowshoe hares represented 75.7% biomass, carrion second at 9.8%, and ruffed grouse at 9.2%.
-In Alberta and MacKenzie districts, snowshoe hares occurred with a 52% frequency, while the second ranked food item, microtus, occurred with a 22% frequency.
-The absolute dependence of the lynx on the snowshoe hare has been attributed to what is termed “feline specialization”.
+In Alberta and MacKenzie districts, snowshoe hares occurred with a 52% frequency, while the second-ranked food item, Microtus, occurred with a 22% frequency.
+The absolute dependence of the lynx on the snowshoe hare has been attributed to what is termed "feline specialization".
 Felines choose their foods with respect to their own size.
-The lynx is a medium-sized feline, and thus is limited to capturing small animals.
+The lynx is a medium-sized feline and thus is limited to capturing small animals.

 From these many studies into the food habits of feral carnivores, it can be concluded that the staple diet of carnivores living in a natural setting includes other animals, carrion, and occasionally other fruits and other grasses.
 The larger the predator, the larger the prey.
 Wolves and cougars possess the capability to bring down large species of prey and thus eat less frequently than other carnivores and tend to engorge when they do.
-While the domestic dog is regarded as a descendant of the wolf, out-crossings with other canid species appears to have been responsible for many of our domestic breeds.
+While the domestic dog is regarded as a descendant of the wolf, out-crossings with other canid species appear to have been responsible for many of our domestic breeds.
 Most of our domestic breeds possess the conformation, size, ferocity, and hunting capability similar to that of the coyote and the fox, carnivores that hunt individually, catch and kill small animals, eat carrion, and occasionally car fruits or grasses.
-The data suggested that medium- and small-sized carnivores are sometime hunters, sometime scavengers, eating what they can get their claws on.
+The data suggested that medium- and small-sized carnivores are sometimes hunters, sometimes scavengers, eating what they can get their claws on.
 Anatomically, our domestic breeds of dogs possess gastrointestinal systems similar to those of the feral carnivores studied.
 They share in common strong carnassial teeth, simple stomachs of great digestive capability, thickly muscled esophagus, stomach, and intestine, residual cecae, and simple non-sacculated colons.

 Recognizing the limitations inherent in stomach analyses as traditionally performed, it nevertheless appears reasonable to surmise from these reports that carnivores in their natural environment consume diets high in animal protein, bulk, and roughage (not plant fiber, but indigestible or poorly digestible parts of animal carcasses, such as bone, cartilage, scales, fin, fur, feather, tendon, and teeth), and low in carbohydrates and caloric density (the fat content of the flesh of wild rabbits equals 5%).